-Textbooks are recommended only for the part on innovation management.
+Textbooks are recommended mostly for the part on innovation management.
 One of the following textbooks is a useful background reading for the entire course:

-- Afuah, A. Innovation Management: Strategies, Implementation and Profits, Oxford University Press, 2003. - Burgelman, R.A.
-Christensen, C.M. & Wheelwright, S.C.
-(2008), Strategic Management of Technology and Innovation, 5th Edition, McGraw-Hill. - Keely, L. et al (2013), Ten Types of Innovation: The Discipline of Building Breakthroughs, John Wiley. - Schilling, M. (2013), Strategic Management of Technological Innovation, 4th Edition, McGraw-Hill.
+- Keely, L. et al (2013), Ten Types of Innovation: The Discipline of Building Breakthroughs, John Wiley. - Schilling, M. (2016), Strategic Management of Technological Innovation, 5th Edition, McGraw-Hill.
+Earlier editions are also still relevant! - The OSLO MANUAL, OECD, chapters 2 and 3.